maxloopinmok/weekly-report/35 - 2023 Monday April 10 to Sunday April 16.md

 ### 1) Attend the Mirdin course on Monday at 11am and 10am on alternating weeks over a few months.
 Actions:
 - In progress.
+- There were no Mirdin lesson this week.
+- I started reading about the exercises and tasks to be done for Unit 5.
+- I also read the blog post "The Algebra of Algebraic Data Types, Part 1".
 - Some relevant links:
     - https://advanced-software-design.disco.co/p/advanced-software-design-feb-2023/dashboard
     - https://app.slack.com/client/T9F5D6U4R/C04MPE8AULX